It's a good idea to plan ahead—and get comfy—before you start to register.

 - Decide if you want to answer other questions about yourself.
 This takes time, but it’s worth it if you want colleges and scholarship organizations to find you.
 Learn why you should opt in to Student Search Service®.

 - Explore test center locations and dates for when you can take the SAT.

 - Upload a photo that meets very specific photo requirements.

 - Check out, and print your admission ticket.

 Note: Online SAT registration can take up to 30 minutes to complete, but you can start your registration process and come back to finish it later.

 The SAT can be taken any time in your freshman year, but most students take it for the first time in the spring of their junior year as well as retake it in the fall of their senior year.
 Plan ahead and find a test center near you.
 Or watch this video

 You Might Also Need ...

-- If you’re using a fee waiver, enter the identification number on your fee waiver card.
+- If you’re using a fee waiver, enter the fee waiver code.